avnet-iotconnect/iotc-stm32-n6-demos/doc/QUICKSTART.md

 [/IOTCONNECT Free Trial (AWS Version)](https://subscription.iotconnect.io/subscribe?cloud=aws)

 > [!NOTE]
-> Be sure to check any SPAM folder for the temporary password after registering.
+> Be sure to check your SPAM folder for the temporary password after registering if you don't see it after a couple minutes.

 See the /IOTCONNECT [Subscription Information](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/subscription/subscription.md) for more details on the trial including message limits.